Projects in Mexico

 Education

-Activities conducted by traditional TEFL Volunteers include:
+Activities conducted by TEFL Volunteers include:

-- co-planning and co-teaching English language classes,
+- Co-planning and co-teaching English language classes

-- establishing and facilitating communities of practice,
+- Establishing and facilitating communities of practice for educators

 Peace Corps Response

-The Peace Corps Mexico Response Program responds to national and local needs in an ad hoc and opportune way.
+The Peace Corps Mexico Response Program responds to national and local needs in an ad hoc and opportunistic way.
 Volunteers with specialized profiles and extensive professional experience collaborate on unique projects from 6-12 months in duration.
 Response Volunteers collaborate at different levels—with community leaders, university faculty and administrators, undergraduate students, and government ministry project leaders—implementing activities such as:

 - designing and facilitating trainings and teacher trainings,